alexandrebobkov/ESP-Nodes/ESP-IDF_Robot/tutorial/docs/source/overview.rst

 left turn, the receiver translates the signal into 100% PWM on the left-side motors and 0% on the right-side motors, causing the car to pivot.
 The opposite occurs for a right turn, with 100% PWM on the right and 0% on the left, enabling precise directional control.

 The table below summarizes the reserved GPIOs.
+These GPIOs are hard-wired to the corresponding components, and hard-coded in the corresponding functions.

 +------+-----+---------------------------------------------------------+----------------+
 | GPIO | Pin | Function                                                | Notes          |